apache/doris-website/docs/admin-manual/memory-management/overview.md

             |       |
             |       |---> load: corresponds to `MemTrackerLimiter Label=load, Type=overview`, the sum of Current Consumption of all Load Memory Trackers.
 The web page `http://{be_host}:{be_web_server_port}/mem_tracker?type=load` displays all Memory Trackers of `type=load`.
             |       |
             |       |---> reserved: corresponds to `MemTrackerLimiter Label=reserved_memory, Type=overview`.
-The reserved memory is used when querying the Hash Table and other memory-intensive behaviors.
-Before querying the Hash Table, the memory of the Hash Table to be constructed will be reserved from the Memory Tracker to ensure that subsequent memory requests can be met.
+The reserved memory is used when query the Hash Table and other memory-intensive behaviors.
+Before query the Hash Table, the memory of the Hash Table to be constructed will be reserved from the Memory Tracker to ensure that subsequent memory requests can be met.
             |       |
             |       |---> compaction: corresponds to `MemTrackerLimiter Label=compaction, Type=overview`, the sum of Current Consumption of all Compaction Memory Trackers.
 The web page `http://{be_host}:{be_web_server_port}/mem_tracker?type=compaction` displays all Memory Trackers of `type=compaction`.
             |       |